veive-io/mod-validation-any-as/README.md

 ### Example Usage

-Here is an example of how to use the `ModValidAnyOp` module to prepare, allow, and execute an operation:
+Here is an example of how to use the `ModValidationAny` module to prepare, allow, and execute an operation:

 ```typescript
 // prepare operation